Andrew Pettegree

-Andrew D. M. Pettegree is a British historian and an expert on the European Reformation, the history of the book and media transformations.
+Andrew David Mark Pettegree CBE FBA FRHistS (born 1957) is a British historian and an expert on the European Reformation, the history of the book and media transformations.
 As of 2022 he holds a professorship at St Andrews University, where he is the director of the Universal Short Title Catalogue Project.
 He is the founding director of the St Andrews Reformation Studies Institute.

 Life and work

 His schooling took place at Oundle School.
-Educated at Oxford University, Pettegree held Research Fellowships at the Universities of Hamburg and Cambridge before moving to St Andrews in 1986.
+Educated at Merton College, Oxford, Pettegree held research fellowships at the University of Hamburg and Peterhouse, Cambridge before moving to St Andrews in 1986.

 In 1991 he was named the founding director of the St Andrews Reformation Studies Institute.

 His early work was mostly concentrated on the subject of sixteenth-century immigrant communities.

 In 2010 he published an interpretative work reassessing the early impact of the printing press, The Book in the Renaissance.
 In this he suggests that to understand the impact of print we must look beyond the most notable and celebrated books of the day, and consider the more mundane projects that underpinned the economics of the print era – the "cheap print" of pamphlets and broadsheets.
-The Book in the Renaissance was nominated one of the New York Times notable books of 2010, and won the Phyllis Goodhart Gordan book prize of the Renaissance Society of America.
+The Book in the Renaissance was nominated one of the New York Times notable books of 2010, and won the Phyllis Goodhart Gordan Book Prize of the Renaissance Society of America.

 In March 2014, Pettegree published The Invention of News: How the World Came to Know About Itself, which was well-received.
 This charts the development of a commercial culture of news in ten countries over the five centuries before the daily newspaper emerged as the dominant form of news delivery at the beginning of the nineteenth century.
 The book demonstrates that this period was, like our own, a rich, multi-media environment of manuscript and print, correspondence and conversation, gossip and song.
 It shows in particular that newspapers were in some respects the least functional part of this system.